claudiovf/Ref1-Front/README.md

 The app has 3 main page views (Home, Profile, Search).

 From the start, as a Formula 1 fan, I knew a few things necessary for achieving the desired result.
-One of them is that it needed as few steps as possible to get anywhere.
+One of them is that it needed **as few steps as possible to get anywhere**.

 ### Beautiful & Intuitive

 It should be obvious.
 You see it, you tap it, something happens.
-The use of a standardized set of cards and buttons makes the app intuitive, integrated and it feels familiar to most smart-phone users.
+The use of a standardized set of cards and buttons makes the app **intuitive, integrated** and it **feels familiar** to most smart-phone users.

 It also needed to be fun to look at and navigate.
 It had to POP!
-I made it POP. :sunglasses:
+I made it **POP**. :sunglasses:

 ### Relevant Search Results

 Enter GraphQL.
 With the use of GraphQL I was able to deliver only the information requested by the user in the same search result format used for all searches.
-That allows users to quickly view the information that they are after in a very clear way.
+That allows users to **quickly view the information that they are after in a very clear way**.

 ### Integrated Search & NextSearch

-Essentially, if the Search has all the necessary query variables, it will open from anywhere in the app.
+Essentially, if the Search has all the necessary query variables, it will **open from anywhere in the app**.
 It works by storing search query variables on a Redux store, which are then used by the Search component to fulfill the query and present the results.

 It worked great!
-It allowed me to create what I called NextSearch (nothing special though, I should warn).
+It allowed me to create what I called **NextSearch** (nothing special though, I should warn).
 NextSearch is simply a suggested search based on the state of the profile and stat the user is most interested in.
 In short, the user sees a particular stat of a particular driver in a particular period, and fires up a search from there to view the driver rankings for that stat and period, instead of starting a whole new search.

-Technically, you can cycle through all 850+ driver profiles, 210+ team profiles and 4000 search results by using the NextSearch only.
+Technically, you can **cycle through all 850+ driver profiles, 210+ team profiles and 4000 search results by using the NextSearch only**.

 The use of NextSearch also removed the need to create a menu on the home page.
 The most frequently searched information (such as driver standings, team standings, most wins, etc) are now cards with pre-defined search variables on the Home page.
 Up until now that kind of info required its own page view in almost any website and any sport.